Part 1: 'Misconceptions of Emotions. The Myths and Biases.'

 I wanted to know ‘why we do this to ourselves’, so I investigated the science, researchers’ insights, and their implications.

-In this next series, 'Decoding Emotions, ' I'll introduce the work of Dr Russ Harris, Dr Lisa Feldman Barrett, Dr Iris Mauss, Dr Thomas D. Gilovich, Dr Erin Meyer, and James C Collins.
+I explored the work of Dr Russ Harris, Dr Lisa Feldman Barrett, Dr Iris Mauss, Dr Thomas D. Gilovich, and Dr Erin Meyer.
 These experts' published research and insights help us unlearn and relearn what we know about emotions and our relationship with them.

 Part 1 The Myth and Biases of Emotions